herlesupreeth/CoIMS_Wiki/README.md

 3. Have the setup required for VoWiFi ready (i.e. WiFi AP + ePDG + ePDG integrated with EPC) - More info about the architecture can be found [here](https://www.netmanias.com/en/post/oneshot/8127/lte-network-architecture-wi-fi-epdg/3gpp-based-lte-and-wi-fi-interworking-architecture-epdg-s2b)

 ## Potential reasons for this method not working
-1. If the value of CarrierIdentifier indicated in the app is -1 (i.e Unknown Carrier) - **Not shown in Android 8.0 and 8.1 devices**
+1. If the message in CoIMS show **Unrecognised Carrier Id.
+App may not work as intended** it means there is no CarrierId for that PLMN in AOSP - **Not shown in Android 8.0 and 8.1 devices**
 	- If PLMN is on the following lists with respect to Android version the phone is running on

 		https://android.googlesource.com/platform/packages/providers/TelephonyProvider/+/refs/heads/master/assets/latest_carrier_id/carrier_list.textpb